-signature mediating between an OMS and a module of that OMS in the sense that it contains those $non-logical\ symbols$ that the sentences of the module and the sentences of the OMS have in common module relation logical OMS mapping stating that one OMS is a module of the other one.
+signature mediating between an OMS and a module of that OMS in the sense that it contains those non-logical symbols that the sentences of the module and the sentences of the OMS have in common

-Note Adapted from [15]
+NOTE Adapted from [15]

-25Note: Q-AUT: For interpretations that is the only viable way, but for alignments?
+$^{^{23}{\}rm Note:}\,$ Q-AUT: For interpretations that is the only viable way, but for alignments?
 Is there any reasonable "implied default", or should we let R default to something like owl:sameAs?

-26Note: Q-ALL: Is this the correct way of stating that I mean "the term link, when used in the context of ontologies"?
+24NOTE: Q-ALL: Is this the correct way of stating that I mean "the term link, when used in the context of ontologies"?